 His clients are represented by a long list of agencies including Abrams Artists Agency, The Osbrink Agency and Zuri Model & Talent (Los Angeles), JE Talent (San Francisco), Big Fish NW (Seattle) and Option Model and Media, Puddletown Talent, Q6, Ryan Artists and Sports + Lifestyle Unlimited (Portland).

 His advertising clients include Bru-Pom Hair Pomade, Wind-Blox Cycling, DanceWorks Performing Arts and The Locksmythe Hair Salon.
 His editorial work has been published internationally in children’s fashion magazines including LaBelle Kidz and Madison.

 Michael was born and raised in upstate New York.
 He spent Saturday mornings taking art classes and going to the library, where he immersed himself in books about great photographers such as William Helburn, Richard Avedon, Annie Leibovitz, Albert Watson and Yousuf Karsh.
 His Dad, an advertising executive, instilled in him a love of the photography he saw in The New York Times Magazine, Vogue and Harper's Bazaar.

-Michael took his first photos at 10 years old, using his Mom’s Kodak Instamatic camera while on a childhood trip to Disney World.
+Michael took his first photos at 10 years old, using his Mom’s Kodak Instamatic camera while on a trip to Disney World.
 Since then he’s worked as a newspaper and sports photojournalist, exhibited his work in shows and galleries and had his concert photographs published in magazines worldwide.
-He founded MICHAEL VERITY PHOTOGRAPHY in 2010 to pursue his passion for creating beautiful and authentic portraits of kids, teens and adults.
+He founded MICHAEL VERITY PHOTOGRAPHY in 2008 to pursue his passion for creating beautiful and authentic portraits of kids, teens and adults.